Nova Scotia is home to five UNESCO-designated sites along with North America's first certified and UNESCO-supported, Starlight Tourist Destination.

 Stroll the streets from the harbour to the hilltop, take a guided walk, or tour by horse-drawn carriage.
 Experience the historic beauty of Lunenburg’s brightly coloured houses and preserved wooden architecture, some dating back to the 18th century.
 Established in 1753, Old Town Lunenburg is the best surviving example of a British planned colonial settlement in North America.

-Experience breathtaking views and heartfelt history at The Landscape of Grand Pré.
-With over 1,300 hectares it is an outstanding example of the enduring model of human capacity to overcome extraordinary natural challenges and cultural ordeals.
+Experience breathtaking views and heartfelt history at the Landscape of Grand Pré.
+The site, located on the Bay of Fundy’s Minas Basin in the Annapolis Valley, is an exceptional living agricultural landscape and an outstanding example of the enduring model of human capacity to overcome extraordinary natural challenges and cultural ordeals.

 Joggins Fossil Cliffs

 Every day, the world’s highest tides wash against the Joggins Fossil Cliffs slowly uncovering millions of years of plant and animal life.
 These fossils reveal details of life in the “Carboniferous Age” or “Coal Age” dating back 300 million years.
 Guided tour experiences are available and highly recommended.
 Be sure to make time to visit the interpretive gallery and other features of the Joggins Fossil Centre.

 Southwest Nova Biosphere Reserve